 The Story of Adam and Christ

 Throughout his writings, but especially in Romans 5–8, Paul recounts a story of cosmic proportions , a battle between evil and good: Sin and its allies on the one hand, and God, his Messiah and Spirit on the other hand.
 However, this is not a dualistic worldview, as if there are two kingdoms battling over control in the cosmos.
-The starting point for our theologizing is that God in Christ has defeated the powers (see points 3–4 below), and that for all created beings.
+The starting point for our theologizing is the endpoint: God in Christ has defeated the powers (see points 3–4 below), and done that for all created beings, out of love.

-Moreover, this victory is transtemporal, not just encompassing all of space but also all of time, and therefore God in Christ has, paradoxically, always defeated the powers.
-But this could not have happened except through the incarnation, death, and resurrection of Jesus.
+Moreover, this victory is transtemporal, not just encompassing all of space but also all of time, and therefore God in Christ has, paradoxically, retroactively always defeated the powers.
+Thus we can say that humans have always been — or, rather been being — created in the image of the crucified and resurrected Jesus.
+But this could not have happened except through the incarnation, death, and resurrection of Jesus at a specific point in time and space.
 In other words, Jesus has always been Lord over history, but this could only be so because he entered it and conquered it at one point.

 But where did this cosmic story begin?
 Where did the evil powers come from?
 How did they enslave humanity?
 And how did Christ effect liberation?

 Looking ‘back’ from Christ, the farthest glimpse we get is Adam.
-Paul is obviously aware of the Genesis accounts of Adam’s creation and ‘fall’ (1 Cor 15:45 [Gen 2:7]; 2 Cor 11:3 [Gen 3]), but he never clearly explains the latter.
+Paul is obviously aware of the Genesis accounts of Adam’s creation and ‘fall’ (1 Cor 15:45 [Gen 2:7]; 2 Cor 11:3 [Gen 3]), but he never provides a clear explanation of the latter.
 How could someone created by God, and thus ‘perfect’ or at least ‘good’, choose evil? (one of the classic theodicy questions).

-If this is really about Adam, or at least about ‘Adamic’ humanity, it is a radical reconstrual of the ‘fall’.
-Sin is the evildoer, weaponising the commandment to produce sin; death is worked by Sin as ‘wages’ for sinners (cf. 6:23); and Adam/Adamic humanity is the victim, crying out for deliverance (v.
+If this is really about Adam, or at least about ‘Adamic’ humanity in some sense, it is a radical reconstrual of the ‘fall’ as recounted in Genesis.
+Not Adam but Sin is the evildoer, weaponising the divine commandment to produce countless sins; death is not a divine penalty but is worked by Sin as ‘wages’ for its slaves (cf. 6:23); and Adam/Adamic humanity is the victim, crying out for deliverance (v.
 24) from a slavery it did not choose (v.
 17, 20).

 Such an account of the ‘fall’ seems to implicate God, who was after all the creator of humanity and the giver of the commandment.
-However, Paul notes carefully that “there is nothing good in me, that is in my flesh” (7:18), which does not denote created human nature but a cosmic power (see below).
-Also, he is quick to point out that there was nothing inherently wrong with the Torah/commandment either; it was “holy and righteous and good” (v.
+However, Paul notes carefully that “there is nothing good in me, that is in my flesh” (7:18), which does not denote created human nature but a cosmic power inhering in humanity (see below).
+Also, Paul is quick to point out that there was nothing inherently wrong with the Torah/commandment either; it was “holy and righteous and good” (v.
 12).
 However, it could be turned into a weapon of mass destruction by Sin, and it was, and this still seems a severe theodicy problem.
 Didn’t God know the Torah/commandment would be used that way?
 Didn’t he know its arrival would essentially ‘create’ the power of Sin (cf. v.
-9) and inaugurate its oppressive regime?
+9) and catalyse its oppressive regime?
 We can only answer ‘yes’.
-Christ has always been the Lord of history.
+God knew.
 Then why did he still allow it to happen?

 After Sin used the commandment to produce sin and death in Adam/Adamic humanity, Sin and Death reigned as kings over the cosmos (5:17, 21), together with their allies, the Flesh and the Law, although in other letters Paul also mentions “Satan” (Rom 16:20; 1 Cor 5:5, etc.), “the god of this world” (2 Cor 4:4), “demons” (1 Cor 10:20–21), “angels … heavenly rulers (archai) … powers” (Rom 8:38), and “elements of the cosmos” (Gal 4:3), all of which work closely together in oppressing humanity.